bondok-gcp/apigee-ai-gateway/public/TUTORIAL.md

 <img src="https://iili.io/C9und67.png" />

-The proxy definitions are YAML templates (open <walkthrough-editor-open-file filePath="AI-Proxy-Gemini.yaml">AI-Proxy-Gemini.yaml</walkthrough-editor-open-file> for an example), and see the [aft documentation](https://github.com/apigee/apigee-templater) for more information.
+The proxy definitions are YAML templates (see <walkthrough-editor-open-file filePath="AI-Proxy-Gemini.yaml">AI-Proxy-Gemini.yaml</walkthrough-editor-open-file> for an example), and see the [aft documentation](https://github.com/apigee/apigee-templater) for more information.

 Deploy the templates: